“I live in Arizona. It's 117 degrees outside. My flip-flops just melted. Should I really be putting a fiberglass pool in this oven?”

 Here’s the real deal:

-YES, if you want something fast, simple, and low-fuss.
+YES, if you want something fast, simple to maintain, and low-fuss.

 NO, if you need full-blown custom and don’t mind waiting.